Kiev Arsenal January Uprising: Commemoration and legacy

+On 17 February 1918, around 750 victims of the uprising were buried in a common grave in Kyiv's Mariinskyi Park.
+It is likely that civilian victims of the shelling and takeover of the city by Muravyov's forces were also included in that number.
+During the era of Communist rule over Kyiv the burial place attained a sacral status.

 This event is generally regarded as "class-motivated" by historians, similar to other workers' movements in the post-October Revolution period.

-To commemorate the event, the historic defensive wall of the Arsenal Factory bearing the traces of shelling was preserved by Soviet authorities on the city's Moscow Street (near the Arsenalna metro station).
+To commemorate the event, the historic defensive wall of the Arsenal Factory bearing the traces of shelling was preserved by Soviet authorities on the city's Moskovska Street (near the Arsenalna metro station).
 The nearby street named for the event during Soviet times carried the name "January Uprising Street" until 2007.

 The uprising is the subject of Arsenal (1929), a Soviet war film by the Ukrainian director Oleksandr Dovzhenko.
+Events of the revolt are included into a novel by Ukrainian writer Yuriy Smolych, which was later turned into a film by Isaak Shmaruk.